-Actual status of the Levels (input signal above or below Level) can be read via communication.
+Actual status of the Levels (input signal above or below Level) can be read via communication and shown at the display (the four first for each scale).
 The level status includes the influence from hystereses, but it does not show the status of any digital outputs, connected to the Levels.